albird97/aolnew/wp-content/themes/aol/readme.txt

-The full documentation can be found in the 'documentation' folder.
+The full documentation can be found in the 'documentation' folder..

 - Capstone Group 12